Alphish/ston/standards/STON-language-specification-draft.md

 A *named type sequence* represents a named STON type.
 Its name can be provided either as a CANUN path or a text literal token (when the named type is defined outside a type wrapping, text literal names are not allowed).
 The name can be prefixed with an extension token, indicating the named type is an extension type rather than a regular type.
 When there are no type parameters, the name might be followed by an empty type wrapping sequence or end right after the name.
 When the type has type parameters, its name must be followed by a type wrapping with a sequence of types inside.

 A *collection type sequence* represents a collection STON type.
-It consists of a token sequence representing the element type, directly followed by a collection type symbol, full or short (when the collection type is defined outside a type wrapping, short collection type symbol cannot be used, as it could be mistaken for an empty collection).
+It consists of a token sequence representing the element type, directly followed by a collection type suffix, full or short (when the collection type is defined outside a type wrapping, short collection type suffix cannot be used, as it could be mistaken for an empty collection).
 To declare the collection of union type elements, the whole union type token sequence must be wrapped in a type wrapping; otherwise, the collection type will be created from the last element of the union type.

 A *union type sequence* represents a union STON type.
 It begins with a token sequence representing one of permitted types, directly followed by one or more "union type separator - permitted type" pairs.
 If, for some reason, a union type must be used as permitted type of another union type, the inner union type must be wrapped in type wrappings.